WallyWorldlroWyllaW/Choicescript-Dev-Menu-Generator/README.md

 Just download the Application Files folder and the setup.exe, then run the setup.exe

-Once the program opens, click the only button on the application and select your startup.txt file The devmenu.txt will be generated on your desktop and you will be notified on completion You can freely the close the program after the notifcations alert you of completion (about a second or two)
+Once the program opens, click the only button on the application and select your startup.txt file.
+The devmenu.txt will be generated on your desktop and you will be notified on completion.
+You can freely the close the program after the notifcations alert you of completion (about a second or two).